tomas-ravalli/dynamic-pricing-engine/README.md

 1.  **Sell-Through Pace:** `(Actual Sales / Target Sales)`.
 This gave an instant 'are we on track?' signal.
 A value below 1.0 would trigger the switch to the 'Velocity Acceleration' policy.
 2.  **Projected Days to Sell-Out:** `(Remaining Inventory / Current Sales Velocity)`.
 This answered, 'If nothing changes, will we meet our goal?'
 3.  **Demand Capture Rate:** `(Actual Velocity / Forecasted Velocity)`.
 This was an efficiency metric to diagnose *why* sales might be slow.

-### The System in Action

-The process had three phases:

-1.  **Strategic Setup (Pre-Launch):** Weeks before tickets went on sale, the team used the system to set the initial strategy.
-They would input the match details, and the system would generate the target sell-through curve.
-Then, they used the engine's **simulation** capability to test various opening prices and select the one that best balanced revenue goals with a strong sales start.

-2.  **Dynamic Management (On-Sale Period):** Once tickets were on sale, the team's job shifted to supervision.
-Their daily focus was the **Monitoring Dashboard**, not the price itself.
-As long as the `Sell-Through Pace` was healthy, the system would make small, automated price adjustments to optimize revenue.
-The team didn't need to intervene.

-3.  **Alert-Driven Intervention:** If the `Sell-Through Pace` dropped, an alert was triggered.
-The system would automatically recommend a corrective price drop.
-The team would review the recommendation, investigate the 'why' using the `Demand Capture Rate`, and then either approve the change with one click or manually override it if a major, un-modeled event had occurred.

-### Strategic Impact

-This framework also allowed us to run **simulations** to test the impact of various business levers.
-We could simulate the ROI of a marketing campaign or a flash sale before committing resources.

-Finally, it enabled us to overcome business constraints.
-For example, we couldn't A/B test prices directly due to EU regulations.
-We engineered a solution using **geo-targeting** to show or hide specific promotions to different markets.
-This allowed us to effectively segment our customers and analyze price elasticity by market while respecting legal boundaries.

 ## Structure